sikol/sk-cio/docs/address.rst

     such as IPv4 (INET), IPv6 (INET6), or UNIX sockets.
 The address family types are typically not used directly, but provide the template argument for ``address<>``.

-.. cpp:type:: sk::net::address_family_tag = implementation_defined
+.. cpp:type:: address_family_tag = implementation_defined

     An integer type that represents an address family.

-.. cpp:struct:: sk::net::inet_family
+.. cpp:struct:: inet_family

     The inet (IPv4) address family.

-.. cpp:struct:: sk::net::inet6_family
+.. cpp:struct:: inet6_family

     The inet6 (IPv6) address family.

-.. cpp:struct:: sk::net::unix_family
+.. cpp:struct:: unix_family

     The UNIX socket address family.

-.. cpp:struct:: sk::net::unspecified_family
+.. cpp:struct:: unspecified_family

     The unspecified address family (described below).

-.. cpp:class:: template<address_family af = unspecified_family> sk::net::address
+.. cpp:class:: template<address_family af = unspecified_family> address

     An address.